TheKeyblader/TheKeyblader/README.md

   Unilonia allows running Avalonia on Unity.
 * [Stridelonia](https://github.com/TheKeyblader/Stridelonia) is second serious open source project Stride allows running Avalonia on Stride

+### School Project

+* __EnxAnalytics__ website which allows generating and process data about  students and does machine learning including this data

 ### Some Stats

 <!--START_SECTION:waka-->